jovillacrusis/derive/README.md

 * Describe the navigation system?
 Is it familiar or uncommon?
 Is it easy use and simple to find things?

-It ia a fairly uncommon navigation system that invites you to drag the pages to see different campaigns, in each campain there are lots of interactive elements that you can click or drag to watcha video, animation or kow more about said campaign.
+It ia a fairly uncommon navigation system that invites you to drag the pages to see different campaigns, in each campaign there are lots of interactive elements that you can click or drag to watch a video, animation, listen to audio or know more about said campaign.

 * What parts of the site are interactive?

-All parts of the site is fair to say is interactive.
+All parts of the site is fair to say are interactive.

 * How do you feel about the site?
 Is it useful?
 Is it interesting?
 Is it beautiful?